 Soft white sand meets sparkling turquoise sea at this popular beach destination.
 At over 5 km in length, it’s also the longest beach in Saint-Tropez.

 Possibly the most glamorous beach in the French Riviera, Larvotto Beach looks like the backdrop of a Bond film.
 Monte Carlo’s promenade runs alongside the luxury hotels and upscale apartment buildings that hug the crescent-shaped pebble stone beach.
 Popular with the jet-setting locals and tourists crowds, Larvotto Beach gets 300 days of sunshine a year.

 If you want to be near all the Cannes Film Festival action, plant yourself on Plage du Casino.
 Right next to the Palais des Festivals on the main La Croisette strip, Plage du Casino’s soft golden sand and calm shore are perfect for sun-seeking and stargazing.
 Plage du Casino can get busy, especially during film festival season but is worth it for the spectacle alone.
 Looking for a quieter escape?
 Head slightly further away from the action on La Croisette to Plage de la Bocca.
 It has more of a laid-back vibe, but with the same soft golden sand as Plage du Casino.

 The last French city before the Italian border, the seaside town of Menton is famous for its gardens and lemon groves.
 Les Sablettes Beach is a pebble stone beach that’s a bit finer and closer to sand than pebble.
 Here you’ll be able to see beautiful views of the Italian mountains and Menton’s cascading signature peach and pastel-hued houses up in the hills.

 Ready for a refreshing dip in the French Riviera?
-Talk to one of our Expert Travellers and book your escape today!
+Talk to one of our travel agents and book your escape today!